 1.THE CoC TRACKS PROGRESS ON ELIMINATING DISPARITIES IN THE SYSTEM THROUGH AN ANNUAL EVALUATION, AS WELL AS CONTINUING TO MONITOR THE EQUITY DASHBOARD, THAT IS UPDATED MONTHLY.
-The CoC is working to address disparities at both the system level, and the provider level.
-The annual evaluation is aimed at tracking progress on systemwide outcomes.
+The CoC uses the Point-in-Time count and survey to collect information on possible disparities and uses data and insights as a part of the annual strategic planning process.
+The CoC addresses disparities at both the system level, and the provider level.
+The annual evaluation is aimed at tracking progress on system-wide outcomes.
 As inequities are identified, the CoC follows up with program staff to provide additional training or support as needed to provide more equitable outcomes.
+Coordinated Entry System data is also used to track progress on addressing disparities upon review by the CE Task Force on a quarterly basis.

 2.Each year during the annual local evaluation, CoC-funded projects submit the A Way Home for Tulsa (Tulsa CoC) Resilience and Equity checklist and they must provide an update on 10 factors that prevent and eliminate disparities in projects throughout Tulsa.
 Responses to the checklist are scored.
 As part of reviewing the local evaluation process, the lead entity will review checklists and determine if additional TA is needed for projects or the system to ensure progress in addressing disparities.
-The equity dashboard is aimed at regularly monitoring provider-level outcomes.
+The equity dashboard is aimed at regularly monitoring provider-level outcomes including the communitywide CE assessment tool.

-ID-11.
+1D-11.
 Involving Individuals with Lived Experience of Homelessness in Service Delivery and Decisionmaking-CoC's Outreach Efforts.